-Dr. Karima Dyussekeneva is a senior teaching fellow at the UCL School of Management.
+Dr. Karima Dyussekeneva is a lecturer (education) at the UCL School of Management.
 She has a PhD in Information Decision Making from the University of Bath, with a thesis that explored methods of new product forecasting and empirically investigated quantitative and qualitative forecasting instruments.

 She also holds an MBA from Durham University.
 Prior to entering academia, she worked in the telecommunications industry in domains including new product development, sales forecasting and marketing analysis.
 She advised a number of organisations and companies, including major international brands, in both the public and private sector in forecasting and predictive analytics.